-COVID-19 remains a threat and we must all do our part to prevent infections, and respond appropriately in the event of an infection amongst any of our school community.
+Covid-19 remains a threat and we must all do our part to prevent infections, and respond appropriately in the event of an infection amongst any of our school community.
 If your child, or anyone in your family, is unwell and experiencing symptoms such as fever, sore throat or cough, please do not send her/him to school, and seek medical advice.
-It is the parent’s responsibility to ensure that they have provided the School with any medically relevant information to ensure provisions can be made for the care of their child, and for the wider school community as soon as possible.

-FGS has implemented a number of changes to ensure the health and safety of all on site are ensured, as guided by the AHPPC Guidelines including:
+FGS has implemented a number of COVIDSafe practices to ensure the health and safety of all on site are ensured, as guided by the AHPPC Guidelines including:

-- Staff and student temperature checks are conducted each day at entry points.
+- Student temperature checks are conducted each day at entry points.

-- Encouraging staff and students who are unwell to stay home and get tested.
+- Staff, contractors and students who are unwell are instructed to stay home and seek medical advice.

 - Promotion of good hygiene practices through training, signage, and provision of soap and sanitizer.